scolacicco/Suno-Master-Guide/3_Advanced_Prompting_Techniques.md

 4. **Humor Through Juxtaposition:** Create funny scenarios (e.g., "A rap battle between a toaster and a microwave").
 5. **Hyper-Specific Characters:** Define unique vocal personas (e.g., "A crooning vampire," "A rapping robot historian").

-## **Working with Censorship**
+## **Censorship and Content --- Working with Censorship**

 Suno handles explicit content contextually.

 * Terms like "nigga," "shit," or "fuck" *might* be included if deemed appropriate for the song's context by the AI, but may also be censored or refused.
+* Basically, Suno will swear and talk about gross stuff, here’s how to do it.
+* You can simply put the swear word into the text, or, for more interesting and varied musical results the use of asterisks or "censored" may produce really cool effects:
+***, makes a “bleep” sound**
+* standard radio edit “bleep”.
+Cuts out all audio temporarily.
+Jarring.
+* N************, will often say the N-word, and then mix a scratch record over it, or even a “bleep”, but usually mixes into the rest of the lyrics and background music harmonically, usually pleasingly.
-* Using asterisks (e.g., f\*\*\*) or writing \[censored\] might result in bleeping effects, silence, or sometimes the AI saying the actual word anyway.
-It depends on the specific generation and the AI's interpretation.
+* It depends on the specific generation and the AI's interpretation.
 Proceed with caution and awareness of platform guidelines.

 ## **Complex Narrative Example**